Josh-Hiz/josh-hiz/README.md

-# Hi there, my name is Josh
+# Hi there

 ## Who am I?

 A rising senior Computer Science and Mathematics student and self-taught programmer, interested in high frequency trading, quantitative research, low-level systems programming, ML algorithms, computational physics, and many more.

+My current research interests that I want to pursue in graduate school include high-performance computing/parallelism, computer architectures, and GPU computing/architectures.

-Always looking for new graduate full-time and internship opportunities, feel free to email at <jhizgiae@stevens.edu>
+Always open to hearing about opportunities for new graduate full-time or internship opportunities, feel free to email me at <jhizgiae@stevens.edu>.

-### What I am currently up to

-My most recent internship at Quantifi has ended, so as of right now I am currently looking for full time new graduate opportunities in the quant space for 2026, and just finishing up my last year of undergradute!

 ### What I have previously been up to